ericcornelissen/svgo-action/CONTRIBUTING.md

 - The exact version of SVGO Action you're using.
 - A description of the expected behaviour and the actual behaviour.
-- Error and/or warning messages.
+- All error and warning messages.
-- A link to an action run where the bug occurs with [debug logging] enabled.
+- A link to a workflow run where the bug occurs with [debug logging] enabled.

 Once you have a precise problem you can report it as a [Bug Report].